madewithlove/elasticsearcher/docs/query-building.md

 ```

 We encourage you to create your own application specific filters.
 For example: `BookingRangeFilter(date, date)`, `MovieIDFilter(int)`, ....
-As long as they extend `FilterAbstract` they can be used in queries.
+As long as they extend `ElasticSearcher\Abstracts\AbstractFragment` they can be used in queries.